gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### Example Configuration

-Executing `ui5 serve` in your project with the configuration below in a `ui5.yaml` file would serve the UI5 sources from your machine.
+Executing `npx fiori run` in your project with the configuration below in a `ui5.yaml` file would serve the UI5 sources from your machine.

 ```
 server: